 There is also a difference between contested and uncontested divorces.
 An uncontested divorce is one where the parties agree on all matters.
 In uncontested cases, the parties typically sign a Separation Agreement and submit their paperwork to the court without the need for an appearance.
 Contested divorces are cases where one or more issues between the parties need to be determined by the court.
 Often, cases that start as contested are finalized as uncontested.
 As both parties work through the litigation process, they may find that they are able to settle out of court rather than have a judge decide all issues.

-Child Custody During A Divorce
+Child Custody During A Divorce In Virginia

 As can be expected, if you have minor children with your spouse, the divorce process will likely take longer to negotiate.
 As mentioned above, the separation period is twelve months, even if the parties reach an agreement.
 Likewise, the custody arrangement will have an impact on the financial issues for the family, as the calculation of child support can depend on other factors such as spousal support and the division of property that produces income.

 How Does the Length of a Marriage Impact a Divorce in Virginia?